-PMET with many identical molecules strongly coupled to a lossless cavity mode, as well as simulated PMET population dynamics with a kinetics model that included cavity loss and dark state transfer with FGR.
+Marcus theory rate constant expressions for PMET with a single molecule strongly coupled to a lossless cavity mode.
+Mauro et al. in Ref.
+22 described analytic Marcus and Fermi's golden rule (FGR) rate constant expressions for PMET with many identical molecules strongly coupled to a lossless cavity mode, as well as simulated PMET population dynamics with a kinetics model that included cavity loss and dark state transfer with FGR.

-In this work, we investigate polariton-mediated electron transfer (PMET) in the collective coupling regime under the influence of dark states, cavity loss, and continuous-wave (CW) laser driving.
-We extend these previous works by performing explicit quantum dynamics simulations of many donoracceptor molecules with donor states collectively coupled to a lossy cavity mode with CW laser driving.
-By focusing on the transfer from the polariton manifold of states to the excited acceptor states (i.e. without the influence of transfer to acceptor ground states), the monotonic population dynamics in this work (as opposed to the non-monotonic population dynamics observed in ref.
+To address these issues, in this work, we investigate polaritonmediated electron transfer (PMET) in the collective coupling regime under the influence of dark states, cavity loss, and continuous-wave (CW) laser driving.
+We extend these works by performing explicit quantum dynamics simulations of many donor-acceptor molecules with donor states collectively coupled to a lossy cavity mode with CW laser driving.
+By focusing on the transfer from the polariton manifold of states to the excited acceptor states (i.e. without the influence of transfer to acceptor ground states), the monotonic population dynamics in this work (as opposed to the non-monotonic population dynamics observed in Ref.
 22) can be accurately fit with effective rate constants.
 Furthermore, the use of explicit quantum dynamics simulations in this work allows for accurate descriptions of bright polariton to dark state transfer rates in the disordered molecule regime.
-These effective rate constants fitted from explicit quantum dynamics simulations can describe the effects of cavity loss and dark state transfer on PMET in an intuitive fashion, which allows for a clear understanding of which parameter regimes and experimental approaches allow for significant PMET rate enhancement due to collective strong coupling.
+These effective rate constants fitted from explicit quantum dynamics simulations can describe the effects of cavity loss and dark state transfer on PMET in an intuitive fashion which allows for a clear understanding of which parameter regimes and experimental approaches allow for significant PMET rate enhancement due to collective strong coupling.

-We theoretically show how collective quantities, such as the Rabi splitting $\Omega{\rm R}$ , manifest in the change of the PMET rate constant by rigorously deriving a Marcus-type rate constant.
-This rate theory suggests a possible mechanism that only depends on the $\Omega{\rm R}=2\sqrt{N}g{\rm c}$ , even though the light-matter coupling strength per emitter $g_c$ is small.
+We theoretically show how collective quantities, such as the Rabi splitting $\Omega{\rm R}$, manifest in the change of the PMET rate constant by rigorously deriving a Marcus-type rate constant.
+This rate theory suggests a possible mechanism that only depends on the $\Omega{\rm R} = 2\sqrt{N}g{\rm c}$, even though the light-matter coupling strength per emitter g_c is small.
 We numerically verify the validity of this rate constant expression using the numerical simulations.
 Further, by driving the UP state with a CW laser in a positively detuned cavity, the effective PMET rate constant can be several orders of magnitude larger than outside the cavity even with significant molecular disorder (that causes transition to the dark states) and cavity loss (that causes population decay from UP to the ground state).
-These results reveal a promising mechanism to realize photochemical rate enhancement with collective strong coupling in disordered and lossy polariton systems, as well as enable otherwise impractical uphill ET reactions by using the higher energy of the UP.
-Note that uphill ET reactions could also be enhanced by coupling to the visible light field64 or by use a plasmonic effect.65 Here, our work demonstrates a promising principle based on polariton effects, and how delocalized light-matter interactions between one cavity mode and N molecules can induce changes in the rate constant for local chemical transformation.
+These results reveal a promising mechanism to realize photochemical rate enhancement with collective strong coupling in disordered and lossy polariton systems as well as enable otherwise impractical uphill ET reactions.
+More importantly, our work demonstrate a promising principle on how delocalized light-matter interactions between one cavity mode and N molecules can induce changes of the rate constant for local chemical transformation.

-2 Theory and model
+2 Theory and Model